Edward Stock Hill: Career

 He served as president of Waverley Football Club in Bristol from 1889, and was a Provincial Grand Master for South Wales in the Masonic United Grand Lodge of England.

 He died at the Bath Hotel, Dover street, in London on 17 December 1902, and was buried at Llandaff Cathedral Cemetery three days later.

 Family

 He married on 26 April 1866 Fanny Ellen Tickell, daughter of Lieut.-General Richard Tickell, CB, of Ravensworth, Gloucestershire.
-They had four sons and three daughters:
+They had four sons and three daughters: The family had a large house, Rookwood in the Cardiff suburb of Llandaff.